ErikRospo/wombotPython/docs/using_mod/videoMaker/Second Way/explanation.md

         print("Time error (Maximum): "+str(miterrhours)+" hours "+str(miterrminutes)+" minutes "+str(miterrseconds)+" seconds")
         print("Time error (Minumim): "+str(materrhours)+" hours "+str(materrminutes)+" minutes "+str(materrseconds)+" seconds")
 ```
-This is essentialy the same as the last part, so I'll spare you the details
+This is essentially the same as the last part, so I'll spare you the details

 The next lines are mostly about saving timing data to a file
 ```python